Last update: 12.05.2017. Added photos and recommended resource links.

 Unless you’re buying their high-dollar gear, Okuma rods tend to be just good enough.
-They’re not especially outstanding in any way, but they are a good value.
+They’re not specially outstanding in any way but they are a good value.

-In the past, people complained that they’ve had some problems with wobbly reel seats.
-But more recently they’ve corrected their mistakes and generally deliver solid gear.
+In the past, people complained that they had some problems with wobbly reel seats.
+But recently, they already corrected their mistakes and generally deliver solid gear.

 Okuma really shines when it comes to medium-heavy and heavy rods.
 They’re what you want to have in the boat when you’re going after salmon, tuna, and sailfish.

-The bottom line on Penn is that they’re a solid manufacturer with a history of turning out quality products.
-They’re an innovator, and they release new gear more often than a lot of other companies do.
+Bottom line, they’re a solid manufacturer with a history of turning out quality products.
+They’re an innovator and they release new gear more often than a lot of other companies do.
 It’s hard to find anything bad to say about Penn equipment, so I won’t.

 ABU Garcia also makes some outstanding tournament-quality reels.
 They made a name for themselves in the 1980’s by turning out some of the finest spinning reels on the market.

 Their rods are just as good as their reels.
-They were one of the first companies to offer solid titanium ring guides, and in general their products are excellent.
-ABU Garcia tends to focus more on freshwater products, but they do have some saltwater offerings.
+They are one of the first companies to offer solid titanium ring guides.
+In general, their products are excellent.
+ABU Garcia tends to focus more on freshwater products but they do have some saltwater offerings too.

 One thing that Daiwa does, which a lot of people appreciate, is offer accessories along with their rods and reels.
 For instance, their 12 feet Longbow rods all come with nylon carrying cases.
 They’re also better than average at providing support and replacement parts.